vishalbansal28/REST-API-using-django-rest-framework/README.md

 # movie-quote

-a api made with django rest framework serve movie and series quotes. you can find the api [Here].
+a api made with django rest framework serve movie and series quotes.

 ## Run locally